Josh-Cena/mdn-content/files/en-us/web/css/text-emphasis-color/index.md

 ### Values

 - `<color>`
   - : Defines the color of the emphasis marks.
-If no color is present, it defaults to `currentcolor`.
+If no color is present, it defaults to `currentColor`.

 ## Formal definition